XinRC/CS-2124/lectures/lecture15/README.md

 ### Definition
 **Object slicing** occurs when a derived object is assigned or copied into a base object.
 Only the **base portion** of the derived object is copied, while all the extra data or overridden behavior specific to the derived class is lost.
+There is something called the **slicing problem**

 ### Example
 ```cpp